Food and Beverage

 Education and/or Professional Certification

-- Possession of knowledge of federal, state, and local regulations and processes relating to food/alcohol serving and safety
+- Possession of knowledge of federal, state, and local regulations and processes relating to food preparation and safety

 - Must be able to communicate effectively with the public and other team members in verbal and written form